openUC2/UC2-GIT/APPLICATIONS/APP_Incubator_Microscope_fluorescence/Readme.md

-# In-Incubator Microscope with fuorescence module
+# In-Incubator Microscope with fluorescence module
 This is the repository for the in-incubator microscope.
 It is capable to acquire Time-Lapse videos from living cells inside an incubator.

 The current version of the Z-stage is inspired by the flexure-bearing Z-stage from Richard Bowman's openflexure microscope design.
 Their open-source project can be found [here](https://openflexure.org).